maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Storm Control"
     A security feature that limits the level of Broadcast, Multicast, or Unknown Unicast traffic to prevent network degradation.

-??? glossary-item "STP (Spanning Tree Protocol)"
+??? glossary-item "STP"
-    An IEEE 802.1D protocol that prevents Layer 2 loops by creating a loop-free topology.
+    (Spanning Tree Protocol) An IEEE 802.1D protocol that prevents Layer 2 loops by creating a loop-free topology.

 ??? glossary-item "Switching Capacity"
     The total amount of traffic a switch can handle across all ports simultaneously.